Equinox 2025: What Is an Equinox?

 • The Earth isn’t the only planet with equinoxes – in fact, every planet with an axial tilt experiences them.

 • There are four astronomical dates that mark the beginning of a new season.
 We already know the first two – the September and the March equinoxes.
-The other two are the June and the December solstices – the moments when we experience the greatest number of hours of daylight (the June solstice) and the fewest hours of daylight (the December solstice).
+The other two are the June and the December solstices – the moments when we experience the greatest number of hours of daylight (the summer solstice) and the fewest hours of daylight (the winter solstice).

 • The fastest sunsets are always at the equinoxes, no matter if you live in the Northern or Southern Hemisphere.
 The slowest sunsets and sunrises, on the contrary, happen around the time of the solstice.
 The reason is that at the equinox, the Sun rises due east and sets due west, so it’s the shortest path for it to sink below the horizon.